Phone-Dashboard/.github/profile/README.md

 Phone Dashboard is a mobile application and suopporting cloud-based data server that allows researchers to track active application usage on Android devices and to implement behavioral interventions to try and change user behavior.

-It was originally developed to support the research aims of Hunt Allcott, Matthew Gentzkow, and Lena Song, resulting [the National Bureau of Economic Research working paper on Digital Addiction](https://www.nber.org/papers/w28936).
-As such, its design and implementation reflects thats study's approach and design.
+The tool was originally developed to support a study by Hunt Allcott, Matthew Gentzkow, and Lena Song.
+As such, its design and implementation reflects that study's approach and design.
+For more details on the study on digital addiction, see [Allcott, Gentzkow, and Song (2022)](https://www.aeaweb.org/articles?id=10.1257/aer.20210867).

 ## Phone Dashboard Mobile App